The Challenge

 • Threshold represents frequency where MANY planetrons resonate together

-• Combined oscillation amplitude exceeds binding energy
+• Combined oscillation amplitude exceeds binding threshold

 Key Insight: Multi-Planetron Collective Resonance